jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My little app was a happy upgrade in the game of civilization; but not good enough.
 Or more likely, too good.
 Frontline workers loved it.
 My biggest problem was I messed with a lever of power.
 Because of Techvolution, player gods now know what to fight for.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
-Uber, Airbnb, and my app, all used GPS maps.
+Uber, Airbnb, and my app, all use GPS maps.
 Kinda looks like the game of Civilization doesn't it?
-No surprise there.
-I told you computers games teach us about the Internet Age.
+Didn't I tell you computers games teach us how we'll live in the Internet Age.
 A sneak peek at the Life Star._

 ## Attacking a Lever of Power